Voxelotor

 Voxelotor, sold under the brand name Oxbryta, is a medication used for the treatment of sickle cell disease.
 Voxelotor is the first hemoglobin oxygen-affinity modulator.
 Voxelotor has been shown to have disease-modifying potential by increasing hemoglobin levels and decreasing hemolysis indicators in sickle cell patients.
-It has a safe profile in sickle cell patients and healthy volunteers, without any dose-limiting toxicity.
+It initially appeared to have an acceptable safety profile in sickle cell patients and healthy volunteers, without any dose-limiting toxicity noted in clinical trials.
 It was developed by Global Blood Therapeutics, a subsidiary of Pfizer.

-In November 2019, voxelotor received accelerated approval in the United States for the treatment of sickle cell disease for those twelve years of age and older.
-The U.S. Food and Drug Administration (FDA) considers it to be a first-in-class medication.
+In November 2019, voxelotor received accelerated approval in the United States for the treatment of sickle cell disease for those aged twelve years of age and older.
+The US Food and Drug Administration considers it to be a first-in-class medication.
 In December 2021, voxelotor received accelerated approval in the United States for the treatment of sickle cell disease for those aged four to eleven years.

+In September 2024, Pfizer announced a voluntary withdrawal of voxelotor from all global markets due to concerns regarding the potential for severe safety events, including fatalities.

 Side effects

 Common side effects include headache, diarrhea, abdominal pain, nausea, fatigue, rash and pyrexia (fever).